socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 2.3.0:  Added new post-processing methods to the bent plume model
+                module and added a new module to replace the Fortran codes that are used by the dbm module.
+Now, a Fortran compiler is not required to install and run TAMOC.
 Version 2.2.0:  Updated the ambient module so that it is not based on and
                 compatible with xarray Dataset objects, updated all tests to pass with the latest version of TAMOC, revised the documentation with a new template and organization, and updated some of the source docstrings to compile with Sphinx.
 Version 2.1.0: Updated the readme file with instructions for modern version
                 of Windows.
 Updated the model with various improvements, including some additional chemical property data, additional